stianfro/stianfro/README.md

 - 👋 Hi, I’m Stian
 - 👀 I’m interested in cloud native and open source software
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning Go
 - 🇯🇵 Based in Tokyo
-- 🏢 Working for @Intility
+- 🏢 Working @Intility

 <!---
 stianfro/stianfro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.